IsraelAzoulay/webcam-guardian-alert/README.md

 3. Setup the `.env` file with your email configuration for sending alerts.

-4. Run `main.py` to start monitoring:
+4. Run `main.py` on the 'Pycharm' IDE to start monitoring: python main.py
-python main.py

 ## Contribution: